MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

 ## Converting between narrow and wide strings

-Legacy C and Windows apps use code pages rather than Unicode encodings when handling narrow strings ("C"-style strings) and wide strings ("Unicode" strings).
+Legacy C and Windows apps use code pages rather than Unicode encodings when handling narrow strings (C-style strings) and wide strings (Unicode strings).

 .NET strings are UTF-16, but ATL's `CStringA` is a narrow string, and the conversion from wide to narrow is performed by the [`WideCharToMultiByte`](/windows/win32/api/stringapiset/nf-stringapiset-widechartomultibyte) Win32 function.
 When converting a C-style `CHAR*` (a C-style `CHAR*` is a .NET `byte*`) to a string, the opposite Win32 function, [`MultiByteToWideChar`](/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar) is called.